What is a Sports Massage?

 Sports massage is now widely recognised in the training industry as an element in an overall regime of training and competition and which can be used prior to, during or post competition activity.

-Sports massage is not only beneficial to those involved in professional sport but anyone who through their work or leisure activity (eg. running, cycling or water sports) or with an existing or long term injury, leads a physical lifestyle.Jo & Lily are both Sports Massage Therapists, click here for more about them
+Sports massage is not only beneficial to those involved in professional sport but anyone who through their work or leisure activity (eg. running, cycling or water sports) or with an existing or long term injury, leads a physical lifestyle.Jo, Lily & Megan are all Sports Massage Therapists, click here for more about them and their training